 Building websites is what we've done for a decade.
-We will recommend an appropriate technology for your project, plan it out, and start building.In medicine prognosis without diagnosis is malpractice – same with website development
+We will recommend the appropriate technology for your project, plan it out, and start building.In medicine, prognosis without diagnosis is malpractice – the same goes for website development

 We have the combined skills to apply a variety of tools to suit your job.
 We can recommend an appropriate solution for your project and we will continue to offer you solutions during and after the job if something catches our eye and we think it would be the right fit for you.

-Over the last decade we've refined a solid development process to reduce risk (for you and us) increase quality.
-You can read more about our Website Development Best Practices, meanwhile here's a summary:
+Over the last decade we've refined a solid development process to reduce risk (for you and us) and increase quality.
+Here's a summary, you can read more in our blog post about Website Development Best Practices.

 The first stage of development is planning.
 Call me old school but we can work out a lot of stuff with pen and paper before we start writing any code.
 “Measure twice, cut once,” as the chippies say.

-We create sets of "tasks" that a user would perform and rewite them as a User Story.
+We create sets of "tasks" that a user would perform and rewrite them as a user story.
 This means we can think about the functionality as a user rather than the technical requirements.
-Once we have all the User Stories we can create the technical tasks to complete the User Story.
+Once we have all the user stories we can create the technical tasks to complete each one.

-We create clickable mockups (mockups focussed on content and process over design).
+We create clickable mockups (mockups focused on content and process over design).
 Clickable mockups allow us to thoroughly resolve any new business processes or workflows before a line of code is written.

-Now we know what's required we can plan and schedule the project using Agile methodology.
-Tasks are grouped into Sprints which are short focussed periods usually a few weeks long.
-At the end of the Sprint we report back what’s been completed before planning the next Sprint.
+Now that we know what's required we can plan and schedule the project using agile methodology.
+Tasks are grouped into sprints which are short focused periods usually a few weeks long.
+At the end of the sprint we report back what’s been completed before planning the next sprint.

-We use Atlassian Jira and Confluence to keep track of all tasks, issues and docuemntation.
-This means all your project information is securely stored in one place so we're all on the same page.
+We use Atlassian's Jira and Confluence to keep track of all tasks, issues, and documentation.
+This means all your project information is securely stored in one place and we're all on the same page.